Dear World: Let’s Stop Giving Our Trash to the Poor

 Your turn!
 How can you help the poor and fight materialism in your own life and community?
 Leave your thoughts below.

-Debbie Holloway is the Family Life Editor at Crosswalk.com
+Debbie Holloway is a former Family Life Editor at Crosswalk.com

 Publication date: October 15, 2014